f-rog/PrxGetter/README.md

   <h3 align="center">PrxGetter</h3>

   <p align="center">
-    This is an awesome tool to scrape (from httptunnel . ge) and check proxies.
+    This is an awesome tool to scrape and check proxies.
     <br />
     <br />
     <a href="https://github.com/hohohoesmad/PrxGetter/issues">Report Bug / Request Feature</a>